sausheong/invadersapp/README.md

 }
 ```

-Note how I play the sound after each time I detect the string `32`, which indicates the space bar being pressed.
+See how I play the sound after each time I detect the string `32` (captured from the keyboard event), which indicates the space bar being pressed.

 Something else that changes in the game is the way the scores are displayed.
 When the game ended previously I simply showed the scores on the terminal.
 Now that I don't have a terminal to display the scores on, the best to do it is on the screen.
 What I need to is write text on the end game frame.